 If water from any of your faucets appears yellow or brown, this might be a sign of rust.
 Discoloration could also be caused by rust in a water heater tank, but either way, it’s a second strike for your pipes.
 Remember that this issue isn’t just a health concern.
 It’s also a water damage concern.

 Get a closer look at the situation by collecting and inspecting some water from showers and other sources that you don’t commonly drink from.
 Make sure all of the water is as clear as what you would drink, because otherwise the old pipes behind these outlets could sprout a leak you can’t reach, damaging internal parts of your home.

 Leaking or Corroded Pipes

 Contrary to what you might think, a single leaking pipe is a big deal.
 In general, all the pipes in a supply system are the same age, so if there’s one leak now, the others may start leaking soon.
 Corrosion isn’t as obvious, but you should look for discoloration, flakes, and stains in areas with leaks.
 These days, pipe relining, raised-height toilets, and other plumbing improvements put you at less risk of water damage for decades to come.
-Call Pioneer Comfort Systems at 318-795-8000 for an inspection of your current plumbing system or to get your questions answered about newer plumbing technology.
+Call the professional Shreveport plumbers at Pioneer Comfort Systems at 318-795-8000 for an inspection of your current plumbing system or to get your questions answered about newer plumbing technology.